Zaubrik/djwt/README.md

 you can enter the _empty string_ `""` as _payload_.

-The function `validateJwt` returns a _promise_ which - if the JWT is valid - resolves to the JWT as JavaScript object: `{header, payload, signature}`.
+The function `validateJwt` returns a _promise_ which - if the JWT is valid - resolves to a JWT representation as JavaScript object:
+`{header, payload, signature}`:

 #### validateJwt(jwt: string, key: string = "", throwErrors: boolean = true, critHandlers: Handlers = {}): Promise<any>